sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 answer options you provide in the problem.
 Use the following guidelines when providing feedback.

-* Add feedback to incorrect answers to target common misperceptions and mistakes.
+* Add feedback to incorrect answers to target common misconceptions and mistakes.

 * Ensure feedback provides some guidance to the learner about how to arrive at